What is a Mortgage Pre-Approval: Your Home Buying Power

 How long does a mortgage pre-approval last?

-How much does it cost to get pre-approved for a mortgage?
+Is there a cost to get pre-approved for a mortgage?

 Who should get a mortgage pre-approval?